chesslablab/chess-data/README.md

     This will remove the current PGN Chess database and the data will be lost.
     Do you want to proceed?
 (Y/N): y

-Create a database with STR tag pairs, movetexts and heuristic snapshots for visual study:
+Create a database with STR tag pairs, movetexts and heuristic snapshots too for visual study:

     php cli/db/create.php --heuristics